samuel-nelson/portfolio-website/README.md

 # portfolio-website
-A personal website showcasing my development skills and projects.
+A personal website showcasing my development skills and projects to potential employers and colleagues.